McAllister (surname): Arrival in Ireland

 The MacAllisters spread into the north of Ireland early on; some families of this clan were established there by the 14th century.
 And a considerable number followed the MacDonalds of Dunyvaig to Antrim after that clan lost its Scottish lands in the 1600s.

-Like the MacDonalds, The MacAllister's were seen as 'uncivilised Gaels' and were not considered appropriate candidates for the Ulster Plantations therefore, are not among the group now known as Ulster-Scots (or Scotch-Irish).
+Like the MacDonalds, the MacAllisters were seen as "uncivilised Gaels" and were not considered appropriate candidates for the Ulster Plantations therefore, are not among the group now known as Ulster-Scots (or Scotch-Irish).